michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 -->

 ## Short Description
 This is a R/RStudio-Version for Part 2 of the article series "Hacking Medical Physics" by Jonas Andersson and Gavin Poludniowski (GitHub repository: [rvbCMTS/EMP-News](https://github.com/rvbCMTS/EMP-News.git)) in the newsletter of the European Federation of Organizations for Medical Physics (EFOMP)^[[European Medical Physics News](https://www.efomp.org/index.php?r=fc&id=emp-news)].
-GitHub repository for this R/RStudio version: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).
+GitHub repository for this R/RStudio tutorial: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).

 ### Tutorial Overview
 In this tutorial we will read in personnel dosimeter data from dosimetry lab reports in the form of Excel-files.
 To store the data we create a SQLite database which we will then query for data analysis and produce some figures and tables.
 Additionally we will have a look at the reporting capabilities of R Markdown, discuss parameterized reports and automation of reporting tasks.